mercer/pipeline/README.md

 - [x] docker registry appliance
 - [x] fetch build number to version strategy
 - [x] fix boot2docker os system time
+- [x] have sonar run on all
-- remove ports, if possible
+- [x] remove ports, if possible
-- scripts for windows
-- scripts for linux
+- Vagrant
 - jenkins with java 1.8
 - clean up gradle configuration
 - ONBUILD trigger to pack a deployable artifact with a container (tomcat)
 - add javadoc task call
 - remove expose ports duplication from own Dockerfile
 - cleanup all the mixes of pipeline config and env config, and all other config; remove hardcoded credentials
-- [x] have sonar run on all
 - have config pass guest os appliance urls and not component urls (fetch ports/host os ip)
 - use artifactory as proxy/mirroring
 - mirroring with docker registry